tnt-pham/StringMatcher/README.md

     - should not contain newline characters when searching a file or directory (otherwise no occurrences)
     - regular expressions cannot be used
 - STRING
-    - text that is searched for the search pattern
+    - text that is searched for the search string
 - FILE
     - path to/name of a text file
-    - is searched for the search pattern
+    - is searched for the search string
 - DIR
     - path to/name of a directory
-    - contained txt-files are searched for the search pattern
+    - contained txt-files are searched for the search string
     - contained subdirectories are **not** searched
 - ENC
     - encoding such as `utf-8`, `utf-16`, `utf-32`, `windows-1250`, `big5`, `latin-1`, `ascii`, ...